 Just as Microsoft set out to bring disparate devices closer together with Windows 10, MacOS will offer hooks into the wider Apple ecosystem.
-The section of the keynote dedicated to Sierra rarely veered too far from the Continuity system of peer-to-peer protocols that will allow your iPhone, your iPad and your Apple Watch to communicate with your computer.
+The section of the keynote dedicated to Sierra rarely veered too far from the Continuity system of peer-to-peer protocols that will let your iPhone, iPad, and Apple Watch communicate with your computer.

 Sierra brings Siri to the Mac, and it seems that Apple’s virtual assistant feels right at home there.
 Search results and other content served up by Siri can be integrated into other apps and processed in some useful ways — and an enhanced ability to hunt down local files based on complex queries looks very handy, too.